The shocking death of Karen Swift, her husband's trial and the search for answers

 The 44-year-old Tennessee mother of four was found dead in October 2011.

 On the night of Oct.
-29, 2011, the small town of Dyersburg, Tennessee was alive with Halloween excitement.
+29, 2011, the small town of Dyersburg, Tennessee, was alive with Halloween excitement.
 That spirit turned truly dark after Karen Swift, a 44-year-old mother of four, vanished.
 Only her car, found abandoned by two hunters on a rural roadside the next morning, and her two smashed cell phones, discovered near a neighbor's house, remained.

 Six weeks later, what began as a missing persons case became a murder mystery, as Karen's body was found hidden beneath a tangle of vines by a caretaker near Bledsoe Cemetery in Dyer County.
 An autopsy determined that she suffered blunt force trauma to the head.

 The case went cold, with no arrests made for over a decade, leaving a shadow over Halloween in Dyersburg and haunting the community.
 On Aug.
 8, 2022, the cold case thawed as police announced the arrest of Karen's husband, David Swift.
 After being indicted by a grand jury, David was charged with first-degree premeditated murder.
-He pleaded not guilty to all the charges.
+He pleaded not guilty to the charge.

 Watch the "20/20" episode "Her Last Halloween" airing at 9 p.m.
 Friday, Nov.
 1 on ABC, and streaming on Hulu from Nov.
 2.